Matt Musgrove: Relationship with Chloe Bruce

 Writers created a relationship between Matt and the college student, Chloe Bruce (Mikyla Dodd).
 Their relationship is initially portrayed as problematic because of Matt behaving in a lazy and unreliable manner.
 Dodd told All About Soap reporter Joanne Tebbutt that Chloe believes she can trust Matt again, despite his past behaviour.
 She explained that "Chloe was concerned about Matt's lack of drive and ambition.
 Recently however, he has turned over a new leaf, and Chloe realises she really loves him and trusts him."

 Writers planned a temporary break-up for them during Chloe's self-confidence storyline.
 She becomes insecure and feels unlovable which results in their split.
 Dodd believed their break-up was due to Chloe's insecurities and she explained to Clare Radford from All About Soap Matt had to leave Chloe "for his own sanity", but they "never stopped loving each other".
 They continue to spend time together as they try to deal with their friends Alex Bell (Martino Lazzeri), Becca Hayton (Ali Bastian) and Jamie Nash (Stefan Booth) becoming embroiled in a love triangle.
-Dodd told Radford that Alex, Becca and Jamie's dramas were "just an excuse" for Matt and Chloe to keep spending time together and they acted as each others "shoulder to cry on".
+Dodd told Radford that Alex, Becca and Jamie's dramas were "just an excuse" for Matt and Chloe to keep spending time together and they acted as each other's "shoulder to cry on".
 Dodd revealed that Matt and Chloe have a discussion and realise "how they never put themselves first", this prompts Chloe to be bold and ask Matt if he would consider reconciling their relationship.
 He is keen and takes Chloe out on a date.
 Dodd summarised that "Matt jumps straight in with both feet, he is sure he wants to be with Chloe."
 Dodd also hoped that Chloe's self-esteem issues would not impact their relationship again.
 She concluded that "they have their faults but they accept and love each other completely.
 Plus they are very caring and compassionate people."

 The story continues with Matt proposing marriage to Chloe.
 Dodd believed the build-up to their wedding would be challenging.
-During their break-up, Matt has sex with Eve Crawford (Natasha Lund), Dodd explained that Chloe remains unaware of this but predicted that their would be "fireworks" once Chloe discovers their tryst.
+During their break-up, Matt has sex with Eve Crawford (Natasha Lund), Dodd explained that Chloe remains unaware of this but predicted that there would be "fireworks" once Chloe discovers their tryst.
 She added that ultimately Chloe needs to learn to trust Matt.
 Writers developed their engagement into a wedding storyline.
 Matt tries to change his behaviour but soon gets involved in criminal activities operated by local gangster, Scott Anderson (Daniel Hyde).
 Matt helps Scott circulate counterfeit money around the village and even uses fake bank notes to fraudulently purchase a wedding cake from Tony Hutchinson (Nick Pickard).